SeniorMars/taolp/README.md

 # The Art Of Lazy Programming

-The class website for "The Art Of Lazy Programming" taught by Charlie Cruz
+The class website for “The Art Of Lazy Programming” taught by Charlie Cruz

 Link is here: https://lazy.rice.edu/